You are here

 a U.S.-manufactured fixed-wing aircraft over 33,000 pounds empty weight, including all jet transports plus the 4-engine turboprop-powered Lockheed L-100.

-c Includes large passenger or utility vehicles that may be considered cars in other tables.
+c Includes only factory sales of medium/heavy trucks and buses for 2016 and later.
+Before 1999 incudes large passenger or utility vehicles that may be considered cars in other tables.

 e Includes domestic and imported vehicles, wheel sizes 20 inches and over.
 Data from 1997 onwards are projections.